 - 1. Check if your family's dental service needs preauthorization - 2.
 If you need preauthorization, ask your dentist to get one from us - 3.
+Ma 4.
+Wa - 3.
 Make sure a claim is sent to us - 4.
 Watch for an explanation of benefits letter from us - 5.
 Pay your dentist any out-of-pocket costs - 6.
 Review your Explanation of Benefits form and call us if you have questions about it

+Remember that your plan is a contract between you and us.
 This section gives you more information about our obligations to you, and your obligations to us.